 Together with the seminars, the colloquia are a required core component of our program, ensuring that every participant will have the opportunity to present their work and actively engage with their fellow participants.

-This year's colloquia are organized around seven World Literature topics:
+This year's colloquia are organized around eight World Literature topics:

 - World Literature and Production

 - World Literature and Circulation

 - World Cinema and World Literature

 Participants will be placed in an appropriate colloquium group based on their preferences expressed in the application form and on abstracts of the work that will be uploaded onto the application form.

 Colloquia are groups led by one of our participants.
 IWL invites applications (by March 15, 2021) from our postdoctoral and faculty participants to act as a colloquium group leader for the duration of our summer session.
 The group leader will be in charge of collecting the abstracts from the participants in the colloquium, organizing the weekly meetings, and sending the schedule to the group and to the IWL Assistant Director no later than June 1, 2021.
 After the program ends, the group leader will write a report about the group's activity and send it to IWL by September 1, 2021, to be posted online for the use of next year's participants.
 Colloquium group leaders will receive $250 for their work organizing and chairing the weekly meetings of the colloquia.
 Those interested are invited to send their CV and an expression of interest to firstname.lastname@example.org.
 The IWL Executive Committee will then select the group leaders by April 1, 2021.

 If you want to apply to be a group leader, check out our Colloquia Leaders Memo.

 To get a better sense of how these colloquia groups function, but also of their benefits and challenges, check out the group reports put together by our group leaders following our 9th summer session at Harvard in 2019:

 - Politics, Poetics, and World Literature 1